Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 ##### Note about object storage

-Many cloud service providers (as well as institutions) are now using object storage on which data are stored, rather than file storage, particularly for large data volumes or large numbers of files.
+Many cloud service providers (as well as institutions) are now using object storage to store data, rather than file storage, particularly for large data volumes or large numbers of files.
 Object storage has various idiosyncrasies in terms of differences to file systems that are useful to be aware of.
 For example, files are known as objects and there is no concept of directories [@chanS3KeysAre2020; @chanS3PrefixesAre2020].
 It is essential to understand the details of how to work with the files if this kind of storage is being considered.